regehr/guided-tree-search/README.md

 # Building

-This library is header-only, there's nothing to link against, just include `generator.h` in your application code.
+This library is header-only, there's nothing to link against, just include `guide.h` in your application code.